vikingeducation/assignment_rails_muscle_memory/README.md

 ### Complete

-- None
+- Request the new article form ("new")

 ### Pending

-- Request the new article form ("new")
 - Submit the new article form ("create")
 - Read one article ("show")
 - See a listing of all articles ("index")